Last updated on May 12th, 2023 at 04:43 pm

 We all celebrated World Environment Day on 5 June 2020 Environment Day also have the Protection act 1986.
 But this time Environment Day is different from previous years.
 In fact, every year, on Environment Day, all the things that appear in the world.
 We cried in the polluted environment but this time there is nothing like that.
 This time the environment has become very new, savoury, and clean.
 These things are not an exaggeration.

 The COVID-19 caused a long lockdown throughout the world.
 Due to this, people's interference in nature gradually decreased.
 The result was that nature came out openly, in its natural form.
 The coronavirus has caused a major loss to humanity but has a positive impact on the environment.

-Due to the COVID-19, people living in their homes, so there was no movement on the banks of the rivers, sea.
-Whether for fishing or for picnics, due to this water of the rivers become clean and clear.
+Due to COVID-19, people lived in their homes, so there was no movement on the banks of the rivers, or sea.
+Whether for fishing or for picnics, due to this water of the rivers becomes clean and clear.
 In areas such as Venice, the water has become so clear that the habitats under the river can be seen.
 And the flow of water has become much better than before.
 There is no doubt that due to reduced human movement, the condition of the sea is also improving now.
 Marine life is thriving.

 Effect on animals-

 The lockdown saw a decline in the order of fishing by fishermen, meaning that biomass would increase after fishing.
 And, animals have also been seen roaming freely.
 Where an animal lived with humans, he could not even dare to appear once.
 Sea turtles have been seen returning to areas.
 And where they once avoided laying their eggs, all due to the presence of humans.